quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part91_12.10_Shors_Fac.md

 These flashcards cover the key concepts and code examples from the provided text, focusing on explaining the context, background, and implementation details.
 Each card has a single question that prompts understanding of the concept described.

 #### Shor's Algorithm Introduction
 Shor’s algorithm is a quantum algorithm for integer factorization.
 It was published by Peter Shor in 1994 and can efficiently factorize large integers, which has significant implications for cryptography.
-The algorithm leverages the power of quantum computing to find the factors of an integer \( N \) exponentially faster than the best-known classical algorithms.
+The algorithm leverages the power of quantum computing to find the factors of an integer $N$ exponentially faster than the best-known classical algorithms.

 :p What is Shor's Algorithm used for?
 ??x